anwena/MongoPlus/README_EN.md

 * Support Lambda form call: Through Lambda expressions, it is convenient to write various query conditions, no need to worry about the wrong field
 * Support automatic generation of primary keys: Support up to 5 primary key strategies (including distributed unique ID generator - Sequence), which can be freely configured to perfectly solve the primary key problem
 * Support operations without entity classes
+* Support dynamic data sources
+* Support logical deletion, prevent full collection update and deletion, automatic filling and other functions

 ### Rapid development

-MyBatisPlus does not need to write too many SQL statements like MyBatis, and the same is true for Mongo-Plus!
+MyBatisPlus does not need to write too many SQL statements like MyBatis, and Mongo-Plus is the same!

 ### The project has been connected to Murphy Security
 ##### Click to view the detection report